Suing for Complications from a Breech Childbirth

 How to Sue for Breech Childbirth Injuries

-In order to sue for the injuries you sustained after giving birth to a breech-positioned baby, your lawyer at Wilt and Thompson, PLLC, will need to show the medical standard of care has been breached.
+In order to sue for the injuries you sustained after giving birth to a breech-positioned baby, your lawyer at Wilt and Associates, PLLC, will need to show the medical standard of care has been breached.
 There are many ways this could have happened, but your lawyer will need to gather the evidence needed to support your case.

 From there, we’ll likely file a claim with the insurance company providing malpractice insurance to the liable party.
 If the insurer is unable to settle your claim fairly, or if the amount of coverage they are obligated to settle for is less than the value of your claim you may need to be prepared to go to court if you hope to maximize your injury settlement.